jtdLab/rapid/README.md

 Rapid is based on carefully selected packages from the Flutter Community and brings their power together.
 No headaches about messing up your architecture when adding new features.
 Rapid enables developers to focus on quickly iterating and adding features.

-## Core principles

-### Modularity

-Rapid aims to keep scopes small and thus uses a multi package approach.
-The packages are managed in a mono repo using [melos](https://melos.invertase.dev/).

-### Single Responsibility

-Every package has its clear responsibility.

-### Extensibility

-Features can be added easily.

-### Unidirectional Data Flow

-Data only flows from the outside through the app to the view and backwards.

 ## Architecture

 <img src="./assets/architecture.png">